vtexdocs/help-center-content/docs/known-issues/en/unexpected-multiple-pickup-point-selection-for-the-same-seller-when-not-every-item-is-available-through-the-same-option.md

 ---
-title: Unexpected multiple pickup point selection for the same seller when not every item is available through the same option
+title: 'Unexpected multiple pickup point selection for the same seller when not every item is available through the same option'
 id: 1ILqLtP5CgtO6fhqh1dAgm
 status: PUBLISHED
 createdAt: 2022-08-16T01:03:28.941Z